 Yes!
 The Augustine Collective (AC) is a program of The Veritas Forum.
 The Augustine Collective is a student-driven network of Christian journals on college campuses devoted to elevating thoughtful Christian perspectives and promoting dialogue on campus and in society.
 The journals seek to reinvigorate thoughtful conversations about faith on campus by publishing student essays, reviews, art, and poetry inspired by the conviction that the Christian Gospel encompasses the whole of life itself.

-The Boston Park Plaza offers a variety of dining options: Off The Common, serves delectable choices for breakfast, lunch, and diner; Strega Italiano Back Bay offers exceptional Italian cuisine; and M.J.
-O'Connor's is the perfect place to unwind at the end of the day.
+The Boston Park Plaza features two dining options: Off the Common, offering delicious breakfast, lunch, and dinner selections, and M.J.
+O’Connor’s, a cozy spot to relax at the end of the day.

 The dress code for the conference is smart casual.